j-v-o/j-v-o/README.md

 - 👋 Hi, I’m @j-v-o
 - 👀 I’m interested in ...work & learning
 - 🌱 I’m currently learning ...Virtuozzo
 - 💞️ I’m looking to collaborate on ...tech-support
-- 📫 How to reach me ...
+- Glory to Ukraine!

 <!---
 j-v-o/j-v-o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.